 The ultimate C shell for Windows

 Hamilton C shell™ is a complete Unix shell environment for Windows, including all the important utilities, mv, cp, rm, more, grep, fgrep, head, tail, diff, sed, cron, tar and so on.
 There’s even a real chown, a real su (super user) and a sudo alias to run a command elevated.
-And everything works under Windows 7 and 8.
+And everything works under every version of Windows ever made, including the latest, Windows 10.

 Everything in the original C shell, plus ...